UCPI: Weekly Report 2: 9-13 November 2020

 This tactic of provocation is seen over and over again throughout the entire history of the spycops, no matter what acronym they used.

-Taking just one spycop that we know of, Bob Lambert, as an example, provocation ranges from writing or co-writing articles, such as the ‘What’s Wrong With McDonald’s?’ leaflet, to allegedly planning and committing arson in the firebombing of the Harrow branch of Debenham’s in 1987.
+Taking just one spycop that we know of, Bob Lambert, as an example, provocation ranges from writing or co-writing articles, such as the ‘What’s Wrong With McDonald’s?’ leaflet, to allegedly planning and committing arson by placing a timed incendiary device in the Harrow branch of Debenham’s in 1987.

 Once again, this behaviour must be contrasted with that of the spied-upon groups; in 1968 the VSC were actively expelling groups that wanted to use violence on the anti-war marches.
 In many cases it is clear that the police were creating a self-fulfilling prophecy.
 The factor which made groups a ‘serious, credible threat’ was the spycops themselves.